|Value||Eligibility||Open date||Close date|

 |$20,000 pa (up to 4 years)||

-You can apply for a Sydney Conservatorium of Music Equity Scholarship here when applications open.
+To apply for a Sydney Conservatorium of Music Equity Scholarship please complete the online application form available here.

 This scholarship was established by a donation from Patricia H Reid Endowment.

 a.
-Established in 2020, The Patricia H. Reid Endowment Scholarship is to support access and equity initiatives at the Sydney Conservatorium of Music.
+The Patricia H. Reid Endowment Scholarship was established to support access and equity initiatives at the Sydney Conservatorium of Music.

 b.
 This Scholarship was established by a donation from Patricia H. Reid Endowment.

 a.
 This Scholarship is offered subject to the applicant having an unconditional offer of admission or being currently enrolled full time in a coursework or research degree at the Sydney Conservatorium of Music at the University of Sydney.